julep-ai/julep/CONTRIBUTING.md

 ```

 ##### 3. Set Up Environment Variables
-- Create a `.env` file in the root directory.
+- Create a `.env` file in the root directory
-- Refer to the `.env.example` file for a list of required variables.
+- Refer to the `.env.example` file for a list of required variables
-- Ensure that all necessary variables are set in the `.env` file.
+- Ensure that all necessary variables are set in the `.env` file

 ##### 4. Create a Docker Volume for Backup
 Create a Docker volume named `cozo_backup`: